Future agenda for lake Lauwersmeer and exploratory study

 Want to know more?

-Download Future Agenda Lauwersmeer.pdf
+Download Future Agenda for Lake Lauwersmeer.pdf (Dutch only)

 Clean and healthy water

-Sufficient water in every season
+Enough water in every season

 Living safely with water

-How is the exploration going?
+How is the exploratory study going?

 Read more about the exploratory study.

-The Minister of Infrastructure and Water Management (IenW) has awarded a grant of €10 million on behalf of the nationalPAGW program (Programmatic Approach to Large Water Bodies) for the exploration and planning of a more natural freshwater-saltwater transition between Lauwersmeer and the Wadden Sea.
+The Minister of Infrastructure and Water Management (IenW) has awarded a grant of €10 million on behalf of the national PAGW programme (Programmatic Approach to Large Water Bodies) for the exploration and detailed planning of a more natural freshwater-saltwater transition between lake Lauwersmeer and the Wadden Sea.
 The first part of this contribution will be used to set up the saltwater monitoring network and start the exploration.

-ThePAGW is a national program of the Ministries of Agriculture, Fisheries, Food Security, and Nature (LVVN) and Infrastructure and Water Management, with the aim of improving ecological water quality and strengthening nature in the Dutch large water bodies.
-The partners with whom the Noorderzijlvest Water Authority collaborates within the Programmatic Approach to Large Water Bodies (PAGW) Future-proof Lauwersmeer are: Rijkswaterstaat North Netherlands, Staatsbosbeheer, and the Netherlands Enterprise Agency.
+The PAGW is a national programme of the Ministries of Agriculture, Fisheries, Food Security, and Nature (LVVN) and Infrastructure and Water Management, with the aim of improving ecological water quality and strengthening nature in Dutch large water bodies.
+The Noorderzijlvest Water Authority collaborates with the following partners in the Programmatic Approach to Large Water Bodies (PAGW) Future-proof Lauwersmeer: Rijkswaterstaat Noord-Nederland, Staatsbosbeheer (Dutch Forestry Commission), and the Netherlands Enterprise Agency.